AK81

+On 1 September 2008, a large group of immigrants attacked the Hells Angels clubhouse on Svanevej in the Nordvest quarter of Copenhagen.
+Several cars fled the area when police arrived, and an undetonated grenade was found at the scene.
+On 3 September 2008, three young immigrants were arrested shortly after eleven gunshots were fired on a street on Amager.
+Two cars involved in the shooting were subsequently located outside the Hells Angels clubhouse on Lindgreens Allé.
+Police searched the clubhouse, finding three firearms and arresting eleven bikers.
+On 4 September 2008, between 100 and 150 Hells Angels marched through the streets of Aarhus during the city's festive week in a show of force.

-On August 14, 2008, Osman Nuri Dogan, a 19-year-old ethnic kurd was shot and killed by an AK81 member in Tingbjerg.
-Later that year, on October 8, there was a shoot-out between AK81 members and a group of immigrants in Nørrebro, Copenhagen, during which one man was injured.
+On 8 October 2008, there was a shoot-out between AK81 members and a group of immigrants in the Nørrebro district of Copenhagen, during which one man was injured.
 An AK81 man began shooting at a group of immigrant gang members, who took cover before calling for back-up who arrived carrying guns.
 The next day, immigrant gang members attacked AK81 members in Odense which led to the police arresting fourteen people.

 The violence has also gone beyond the streets and into prisons.
 In August 2009, a mass brawl between immigrant gangs and Hells Angels broke out at Vridsløselille Prison.
-And on August 12, 2009, three men linked to AK81 and the Hells Angels were jailed for beating up two immigrants at a club in Hellerup in April of that year.
+And on 12 August 2009, three men linked to AK81 and the Hells Angels were jailed for beating up two immigrants at a club in Hellerup in April of that year.